Knative Services are used to deploy applications. This topic describes how to create a Knative Service.

 Set the maximum amount of CPU, memory, and GPU resources that can be allocated to the Knative Service.
-This prevents the Service from occupying an excess amount of resources.
+This prevents the Service from occupying an excessive amount of resources.
 CPU usage is measured in cores.
-Memory usage is measured in bytes or megabytes.
+Memory usage is measured in bytes or mebibytes.

-- If Command and Parameter are not set, the default values of Command and Parameter of the image are used.
+- If Command and Parameter are not set, the default values of Command and Parameter in the image configurations are used.

-- If you set only Parameter, the default value of Command of the image and the specified value of Parameter are used.
+- If you set only Parameter, the default value of Command in the image configurations and the specified value of Parameter are used.

-- If you set both Command and Parameter, the default values of Command and Parameter of the image are overwritten by the specified values.
+- If you set both Command and Parameter, the default values of Command and Parameter in the image configurations are overwritten by the specified values.

 Set environment variables in key-value pairs.

 Volume You can mount local storage volumes and persistent volume claims (PVCs) to the container.